elissamskog/Seaweed-Market-Analysis-Indonesia/README.md

 Supply Chain Management: The system uses the network graph to optimize routes and manage supply chain logistics based on the current state of batches, customer orders, and available routes.

+Construct a Network Graph: Each batch forms bidirectional connections with other batches if they reside on the same island, ensuring no links are established with batches on different islands.
+Additionally, each batch directs connections towards all locations within the same island.
+Customers are interconnected through bidirectional links.
+Ports, in a similar manner, establish bidirectional connections with all other ports and extend connections towards customers. wharehouses

+port <--> port
+wharehouse --> Customer
+wharehouse <--> wharehouse
+Customer <--> Customer
+batches <--> batches
+batches --> port
+batches --> wharehouse

 Network Graph (Supply Chain Network)
 This is a simplified Network of our supply_chain